For urgent consular assistance call

 The legal drinking age in Abu Dhabi is 18 years.
 However, a Ministry of Tourism by-law means hotels can only serve alcohol to people aged over 21 years.

-The legal drinking age in Dubai and the northern Emirates is 21 years.
+The legal drinking age in Dubai and the northern Emirates, except for Sharjah, is 21 years.

 It's illegal to be intoxicated in public outside of licenced venues.
 You can be arrested.
 Authorities have arrested travellers at the airport for becoming intoxicated on a flight or while in transit.